 Lower Your Bills Without the Work

-Billshark cancels unwanted/forgotten subscriptions AND negotiates lower prices on your internet, tv, and phone bills.
-They’ll even try to get you better insurance quotes.
-In short, Billshark makes saving on your bills a breeze.
+Trim cancels unwanted/forgotten subscriptions AND negotiates lower prices on your internet, tv, and phone bills.
+In short, Trim makes saving on your bills a breeze.

 Lowering your bills means increased cash flow, which means more money available to put towards your debt.